darkspr1te/rog_eye/README.md

 location: Zambia,  Africa
 Hobbies: Reverse engineer products faulty code so the user can fix it, less e-waste , re-use old products no longer supported

-This reasearch is not cheap, this git commit alone cost me a motherboard and cpu with my mistakes.
+This research is not cheap, this git commit alone cost me a motherboard and cpu with my mistakes.
 How ever I have done that so you dont have too, Out of the box the program is safe to use

 If you wish to contibute anything the please contact me on igeekcrg AT gmail.com , usual replace AT with @ and combine.